Creatine For Runners: What It Does + 3 Recommended Supplements

 It can also be difficult for vegetarians and vegans to consume enough creatine directly in the diet since it is mainly found in animal protein.

-However, consuming an adequate amount of foods containing methionine, arginine, and glycine can supply the body with the building blocks to synthesize creatine.
+However, consuming an adequate amount of foods containing methionine, arginine, and glycine can supply the body with the building blocks for creatine synthesis.

 Dietary Sources of Creatine